somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 ## Step 1.
 Creating a new parser

 Go the the `Parsers` section of the repository you want to create the parser for.
-Then click the `New Parser` button and give it a name. _The name of a parser is important since it is what the API uses to uniquely identify the target parser._
+Then click the `New Parser` button and give it a name. _The name is important since it is what the API uses to uniquely identify the parser._

 ## Step 2.
-Writing a parser script
+Writing a parser

 Once you have created your parser you will be presented with a code editor.

-The programming language used for creating a parser is exactly the same as you use to write queries on the search page.
+The programming language used for creating a parser is the same as you use to write queries on the search page.
 The main difference between writing a parser and writing a search query is that you cannot use aggregate functions like e.g. {{< function "groupBy" >}} as the parser acts on one event at a time.